-The following commands are used to set auxiliary channel sensor types (description such as oxygen, fluorometer, etc.) and serial number.
+The remaining Hardware Configuration commands are used to set auxiliary channel sensor types (description such as oxygen, fluorometer, etc.) and serial number.
 Note that the sensor 'type' does not affect the SBE 25plus operation, and is simply informational.
-Auxiliary channel sensor types and serial numbers are character strings, up to 12 characters long.

 Auxiliary Voltage Sensor Settings - can be modified in the field to accommodate changes in auxiliary voltage sensors cabled to the 25plus SetVoltType0= SetVoltSN0= SetVoltType1= SetVoltSN1= SetVoltType2= SetVoltSN2= SetVoltType3= SetVoltSN3= SetVoltType4= SetVoltSN4= SetVoltType5= SetVoltSN5= SetVoltType6= SetVoltSN6= SetVoltType7= SetVoltSN7=